 The Group finances its operations through a mixture of retained profits, bank and other borrowings at both fixed and floating rates of interest, and working capital.
 The Group determines the level of borrowings at fixed rates of interest having regard to current market rates and future trends.
-At the year-end, £6.605m term loans of which £5.367m are at floating base rate plus a bank margin of 1.2% and £1.237m are at floating base rate plus a bank margin of 2.75%.
-The Group holds an interest rate swap on £3m at 1.45% against Bank of England base rate which expires in August 2016.
+At the year-end, £5.857m term loans of which £3.5m are at floating base rate plus a bank margin of 1.2% and £1.233m are at floating base rate plus a bank margin of 1.75% and £1.124m are floating at bank base rate plus a bank margin of 2.75%.
+The Group holds an interest rate swap on £3m at 1.45% against Bank of England base rate which expires in August 2016 and £3m at 1.03% against Bank of England base rate which expires in June 2017.
 It also has a base interest rate cap for £3m at 5% which expires in April 2014.